 In face of 'grim' jobs report, Biden backs more COVID-19 aid

 WILMINGTON, Del.
-(AP) — President-elect Joe Biden is pushing ahead with his call for massive economic stimulus as the economic recovery from this spring's coronavirus lockdowns falters amid a nationwide spike in COVID-19 cases.
+(AP) — President-elect Joe Biden is predicting the economic crisis brought on by the coronavirus pandemic will only get worse if Congress doesn’t act quickly to pass an aid bill, amid a nationwide spike in the virus that's hampering the nation's recovery.

-Biden was to deliver remarks Friday afternoon reacting to November's national jobs report, which showed a sharp decrease in U.S. hiring even as the nation is about 10 million jobs below pre-pandemic levels.
+Biden delivered remarks Friday afternoon reacting to November's national jobs report, which showed a sharp decrease in U.S. hiring even as the nation is about 10 million jobs below pre-pandemic levels.
+The Democrat called the report “dire” and said it “shows the economy is stalling," but he said quick action from Congress can halt some of the damage.

+“If we act now, I mean now, we can begin to regain momentum and start to build back a better future,” he said.
+“There’s no time to lose.”

 Surging cases of the virus have led states and municipalities to roll back their re-opening plans.
 And more restrictions may be on the way as colder temperatures and holiday travel lead to new records for confirmed cases and deaths.